 The eventual aim is to produce a pair of Red Books about Basingstoke and its surrounding area.
 Work towards these has produced four VCH Shorts including the very first, Mapledurwell, published in 2012.
 This was followed by Steventon (2016), Medieval Basingstoke (2018) and Cliddesden, Hatch and Farleigh Wallop (2018).
-A further VCH Short, Dummer and Kempshott, is also in preparation.
+A further VCH Short, Dummer and Kempshott, Two Chalkland Parishes was published in 2022.

 Draft material for the 'New Series' of VCH Hampshire is now available.
 Read draft material for Volume I, Basingstoke and Environs and for Volume II, Old Basing, Steventon and Environs.

 Part of Volume II and all of Volumes III, IV and V are available on British History Online.
 For full access to all volumes, check your local library catalogue or your local archive.